WFreelandEcon/applescript-workspace/README.md

 #### github-to-devonthink.scpt

-Graps a GIThub project, currently open in FireFox, into a DEVINthink Pro note, assembled into one single indexable PDF.
+Scraps a GIThub project, currently open in FireFox, into a DEVINthink Pro note, assembled into one single indexable PDF.

 http://blog.carl.pro/2016/10/scraping-a-github-repository-into-devonthink-using-applescript/